New visionary fiction novel Echoes of the Timeless explores awakening, healing, and human consciousness

 Readers worldwide are calling Echoes of the Timeless “life-changing”, “deeply healing,” and “transformative,” with 5★ ratings on Readers’ Favorite & Goodreads.

-NEW YORK, NY, UNITED STATES, November 14, 2025 /EINPresswire.com/ -- The novel has resonated profoundly with audiences for its unique blend of emotional honesty, lyrical prose, and spiritual insight, inspiring reflection, self-discovery, and personal growth.
+LONDON, UNITED KINGDOM, November 14, 2025 /EINPresswire.com/ -- The novel has resonated profoundly with audiences for its unique blend of emotional honesty, lyrical prose, and spiritual insight, inspiring reflection, self-discovery, and personal growth.

 Written by psychotherapist, Yoga philosophy teacher, and mystic Catia Batalha, Echoes of the Timeless follows Sofia, a young woman emerging from trauma, as she embarks on a year-long journey of inner and outer exploration.
 Her path takes her through Yoga ashrams in India, indigenous tribes in New Zealand, Shamanic retreats in South America, and conscious communities in Europe, creating a narrative that seamlessly intertwines the physical, emotional, and spiritual dimensions of human life.
 Readers often note that Sofia’s experiences mirror their own inner journeys, making the story both relatable and deeply reflective.